An aperiodic set of 11 Wang tiles

-Wang sets belonging to the family identified by Kari all work in the same way: The infinite words that appear on each row can be thought of as reals, by taking the average of all numbers (between $0$ and $3$ in our example) that appear on the row.
-Then what the tileset is doing is applying a given piecewise affine map to the real number.
-In the case of our set of 10 tiles, the map $f$ is as follows: \begin{itemize} \item If $1/2 \leq x \leq 3/2$, then $f(x) = 2x$ \item If $3/2 \leq x \leq 3$, then $f(x) = x /3$ \end{itemize}
+Wang sets belonging to the family identified by Kari all work in the same way: the biinfinite words that appear on each row can be thought of as reals, by taking the average of all numbers (between $0$ and $3$ in our example) that appear on the row.
+Then, what the tileset does is apply a given piecewise affine map to the real number.
+In the case of our set of 10 tiles, the map $f$ is as follows: \begin{itemize} \item if $1/2 \leq x < 3/2$, then $f(x) = 2x$, \item if $3/2 < x \leq 3$, then $f(x) = x /3$. \end{itemize}

-As can be seen from the first transducer, there cannot be two consecutive 0 in $x$, this guarantees that $x \geq 1/2$ hence $x \not= 0$, and in particular that this tileset has no periodic tiling.
+As can be seen from the first transducer, there cannot be two consecutive 0 in $x$.
+This guarantees that $x \geq 1/2$, therefore $x \not= 0$, and, in particular, that this tileset has no periodic tiling.